chrisdiazaguilar/01.Python_Journey/README.md

-# 🐍 Python Mini Projects: Basics of Functions
+# 🐍 Python Mini Projects: Touches on Basics of Python

 This repository contains several mini-projects that demonstrate the fundamental concepts of **functions in Python**.
 These projects are designed to help beginners learn how to work with functions, including defining, calling, passing arguments, and returning values.